Neural Wave Functions for Superfluids: Experimental Setup

 \subsection{FermiNet}

 The periodic version of the FermiNet implemented by Cassella \emph{et al.}~\cite{gcassella2022}, which can be found in the FermiNet repository \cite{ferminet_github}, was used as the basis for the AGPs code.
-The small modifications required to support AGPs wavefunctions were made using the JAX Python library \cite{jax2018github}.
+The small modifications required to support AGPs wave functions were made using the JAX Python library \cite{jax2018github}.
 For the majority of our calculations, four NVIDIA A100 GPUs were used.
 For systems with $N>30$ particles, we used four nodes with a total of sixteen A100 GPUs to speed up the calculations.
 A JAX implementation of the Kronecker-factored approximate curvature (KFAC) gradient descent algorithm \cite{pmlr-v37-martens15,kfac-jax2022github} was used for optimization.
+The initial parameters of the network are initialized using Xavier (random) initialization\cite{glorot2010} and the positions of the particles are initialized uniformly in the simulation box.
+We do not observe significant run-to-run variation in the final energy of a given system as a function of the random initialization.
 The FermiNet hyperparameters are shown in Table (\ref{tab:hyperparams}) and the network sizes in Table (\ref{tab:network_hyperparameters}).
-All training runs used $3 \times 10^5$ iterations to ensure convergence.
-When evaluating expectation values with an optimized wavefunction, $5 \times 10^4$ inference steps were used.
+All training runs used $3 \times 10^5$ iterations to ensure convergence, except for the $N=66$ system (see Appendix~\ref{appendix:training_curve_66ufg}).
+When evaluating expectation values with an optimized wave function, $5 \times 10^4$ inference steps were used.